bjornedstrom/python-sha3/README.md

 ## Caveats

-This module limits itself to FIPS202 behavior, so none if the advanced Keccak behavior are available at the moment.
+- This module limits itself to FIPS202 behavior, so none if the advanced Keccak behavior are available at the moment.
+- At the moment, this code work on byte strings only (i.e. input and output strings must be a multiple if 8 bits).
+- Calling the C module directly is a little bit flaky, so it's recommended you only use the functions and classes available from `import sha3`.

-The current implementation most likely has a bug or two, though the unit test coverage is fairly extensive.
+- The current implementation most likely has a bug or two, though the unit test coverage is fairly extensive.

 ## More Information